Decoupage fabric on terra cotta in this fun DIY flower pot project. You’ll love the transformation from boring to fun and pretty!

 With summer here, I’m working on decorating my porch – and this includes research options for a DIY flower pot I can use as a centerpiece for my outdoor table.
 I was browsing around for ideas with Mod Podge and found this unique project.
 I was in love with this craft at first sight!

-Ashley from Under the Sycamore has been featured before – I’ve shown you her decoupaged closet dividers, and she’s pretty amazing at all types of crafts.
+Ashley from Under the Sycamore has been featured before – I’ve shown you her decoupaged closet dividers, and she’s pretty amazing at all types of crafts to make at home.
 In short, she’s always Mod Podging great stuff, and these terra cotta pots are included.

 These pretty pots were done as a project to help with the “blahs,” and they certainly do, don’t you think?
-Ashley was inspired by an entry at Christine Chitnis.
+Ashley was inspired by an entry at Christine Chitnis using fabric and Mod Podge.
 I’m inspired by both of them, personally.
 Visit Ashley’s post here and see the tutorial below.

 Tip: If you want to use these plant pots for plants, you’ll want to use a spray sealer on the inside before beginning.
 This will make certain that the water doesn’t come through from the inside to the outside and cause staining.
 This is especially important if you are giving them as gifts.